Why Am I So Insecure? 20 Ways to Feel Secure From Within

 Take your confidence for a test drive by beginning with gentle examples with your partner since this is the person you can feel most safe with.

-Once comfortable, you can progress to close friends and ultimately reestablish it thoroughly, so you no longer need to discern why am I so insecure.
+Once comfortable, you can progress to close friends and ultimately reestablish it thoroughly, so you no longer need to discern, “Why am I so insecure?”

 5. Self-reflection can be a guide

-When contemplating why am I so insecure, self-reflection is an excellent way to try to understand where the self-doubt began and why it’s taking control.
+When contemplating why I am so insecure, self-reflection is an excellent way to try to understand where the self-doubt began and why it’s taking control.
 Making those determinations can lead to a conversation with a partner who can help develop a plan for managing the issues.

 6. Learn optimism

-Insecurity begets a pessimistic attitude.
-You feel down about yourself and as though you have no value or worth.
-The way to beat that is to develop optimism to battle those misconceptions, so your mate does not continually need to reassure.
-This will allow you to develop yourself to become self-assured.
+The way to beat that is to develop optimism to battle those misconceptions so your mate does not continually need to reassure you.
+This will allow you to develop yourself and become self-assured.

 7. Leave fear at the door